coursera-projects-mnmousa/coursera-machinelearning-python/README.md

 ## 📁 Files
 - rainfall_prediction.ipynb – Contains the original project instructions from the course and my completed solution
-- weatherAUS.csv – Dataset used for training and testing
+- weather_data.csv – Dataset used for training and testing

 🔗 [Link to the course](https://www.coursera.org/learn/machine-learning-with-python)